guanqun-yang/wordpress/_posts/2020-09-01-research-questions.md

 - Data Distribution

-    In machine learning theory, we often encounter concepts such as i.i.d.
+    In machine learning theory, we often encounter concepts such as "i.i.d."
 Understanding "distribution" for tabular data is straightforward, where the list of variables forms a joint distribution that predicts the label y.
 However, what could be considered a "distribution" for texts is less clear.
 Note that this is possible for images, for example, modeling the gray-scale images as a Dirichlet multimodal distribution that predicts digits from 0 to 9.

+- Data Annotation

+    The labels in the NLP tasks have different levels of subjectivity.
+For example, the grammatical error correction is less subjective, sentiment classification is moderately subjective, and the topics like hate speech, suicidal ideation [1], and empathy [2] are either extremely subjective or requires expert knowledge.

+    The difficulty here it to mitigate the ambiguity during data annotation and make sure the information available in texts matches well with the label.
+Ideally, if we know the true underlying label of a text, we could fine-tune any reasonably capable model to generalize well.

 # Special Issues